 To qualify for the graduate fellowship you must be a new graduate student with a 3.25 GPA on the last 60 hours of your undergraduate coursework.
 Deadlines are May 1 for fall semester and November 1 for spring semester.

-The scholarship is awarded annually to computer science majors who have sophomore or junior standing and who have either a minor or double major in mathematics.
+The scholarship is awarded annually to computer science majors who have sophomore or junior standing and who have a minor in mathematics.
 Recipients are selected based on academic achievement.

 The Smart Software Solutions Scholarship was established for students who are or will be computer science majors.
 Preference is given to prospective students who have competed in a high school computer programming contest.
 Financial need and academic merit are taken into consideration.
 Preference is also given to outstanding students who are not recipients of other scholarships.